 Customer service: See if you can get the engineering manager at Traeger to answer questions on the phone, especially after hours!
 Grilla Grills has a great team and being family owned we take customer service very seriously.

-Cooking grates: 1/4″ Stainless on BOTH Silverbac grates vs. the Elite’s single .170 powder coated steel.
+Grill grates: 1/4″ Stainless on BOTH Silverbac grates vs. the Elite’s single .170 powder coated steel.
 This is a big deal in our opinion; one that will begin to surface after cooking.

 Warranty: Grilla Grills provides a 4 year warranty vs. 3 year Traeger warranty.